 Alan stutters when he talks yet fluently speaks without a stutter with animals.
 He develops a passion for animal welfare and conservation, wanting to use his voice to speak up for animals.
 In particular, he becomes passionate about jaguars and bravely uses his voice in Belize to make a case to save the jaguars.
 And his words persuade the government.
 The jaguars get a protected preserve.
 (Written in the third person.)

 A Walk in the Words by Hudson Talbott

 If you’re looking for personal narrative examples in picture books, this story shares the stress and difficulties the author had in childhood around reading, especially compared to others who read books without trouble.
 Eventually, he figured out ways to read on his own by looking at words differently.

 How to Solve a Problem: The Rise (and Falls) of a Rock-Climbing Champion by Ashima Shiraishi, illustrated by Yao Xiao

 Written by one of the world’s youngest and best climbers, Ashima shares her experiences with climbing difficult “problems” which is what climbers call the boulders they climb.
-It’s more abstract and metaphorical than I usually want in a mentor text but certainly is an #ownvoices personal narrative focusing on a growth mindset of perseverance and facing challenges with grit.
+It’s more abstract and metaphorical than I usually want in a mentor text but an #ownvoices personal narrative example that focuses on a growth mindset, perseverance, and facing challenges with grit.

 Tuesday Tucks Me In: The Loyal Bond between a Soldier and his Service Dog by Former Captain Luis Carlos Montalvan, USA with Bret Witter, photographs by Dan Dion